 2009 Cheval Blanc 98-99p

-Tasted three times - last time in May 2019.
+Tasted four times - last time in November 2024.
 Not consistent notes.
-It was a bit bland from the barrel, but it changed much for the better after bottling.
+It was a bit unconvincing from the barrel, but it changed much for the better after bottling.
 In April 2014, this wine had a great aromatic nose of black cherries mixed with grated Valrhona chocolate, excellent acidity and minerality, velvety structure, strong backbone, fruit, and tannin with ideal ripeness and fatness.
 There is a great, sophisticated touch to this wine.
 Amazing stuff.
 In May 2019, it was still young and a bit closed, but with great potential.
+In November 2024, it was tight and concentrated, with many years to go in the tank.

 2008 Cheval Blanc 96p

 Tasted twice - last time in September 2015.
 Consistent notes.
 Pierre Olivier Clouet's first vintage.
-From the barrel, it was imposing, caused by perfect maturity of Cabernet Franc in this vintage.
-Plenty of perfectly ripe fruit, silky ripe tannins, pure elegance, finesse, and sophisticated touch combined with excellent balance and a long, smooth finish.
+From the barrel, the wine was imposing, thanks to the perfect maturity of Cabernet Franc in this vintage.
+Plenty of perfectly ripe fruit, silky tannins, pure elegance, finesse, and a sophisticated touch, combined with excellent balance and a long, smooth finish.
 In September 2015, this wine was just as perfect.

 2007 Cheval Blanc (barrel sample) 92p

 Tasted in March 2008.
-It had cherry and raspberry drops on the nose, delicate aromas, fine intensity, fine depth, concentration, and length on the palate.
+It had cherry and raspberry notes on the nose, with delicate aromas, fine intensity, depth, concentration, and length on the palate.
 It was a fine effort for the vintage.

-Tasted twice - last time in September 2015.
+Tasted three times - last time in November 2024.
 Not consistent notes.
 It was a wonderfully refined and elegant wine from the barrel, with great finesse.
 Beautifully composed, rich, and with an excellent future.
-In September 2014, this wine was intense, quite tannic with not perfectly ripe tannin, and had a truffy and firm aftertaste.
+In September 2015, this wine was intense, quite tannic, with not perfectly ripe tannins, and had a truffly and firm aftertaste.
+In November 2024, it was spicy with a nice complexity and structure, but lacked some spark.

 2005 Cheval Blanc (barrel sample) 97-100p

 Tasted in March 2006.
-This wine was more full-bodied than usual, fatter and richer, and acted as an incredibly refined, incredibly well-composed, and subtle wine with sheer elegance.
-At least 25–30 years of life.
+This wine was more full-bodied than usual, richer and fatter, and acted as an incredibly refined, well-composed, and subtle wine with sheer elegance.
+At least 25–30 more years of life.
 Fantastic stuff.

 2000 Cheval Blanc 100p

 Tasted twice - last time in May 2019.
-It displayed lots of blueberries, blackberries, and dark cherries.
-Silky and soft tannin and gorgeous sweetness of the fruit.
+Consistent notes.
+It displays lots of blueberries, blackberries, and dark cherries.
+Silky and soft tannin, and gorgeous sweetness of the fruit.
 Magnificent depth, numerous nuances, and refinement combined with fantastic length on the palate.
-Impeccably made wine that will delight wine lovers for decades because of its exceptional balance.
-This was in 2003 when this wine was just a baby.
+It is an impeccably crafted wine that will delight wine lovers for decades due to its exceptional balance and complexity.
+This was in 2003, when this wine was just a baby.
 Sixteen years later, this wine is still kicking ass, monumental, timeless, and seamless.
 At least 50 years more to experience a dream of the vintage!

 1998 Cheval Blanc 98p